karenhjw/meghna-hugo/exampleSite/content/english/blog/sentiment-pen-copy.md

 ### See More Details in the Related Publications

-_\[1\]_ Han, Jiawen, George Chernyshov, Dingding Zheng, Peizhong Gao, Takuji Narumi, Katrin Wolf, and Kai Kunze.
-"Sentiment pen: Recognizing emotional context based on handwriting features."
-In _Proceedings of the 10th Augmented Human International Conference 2019_, pp. 1-8.
-2019.
+_\[1\]_ _Jiawen Han, Chi-lan Yang, George Chernyshov, Zhuoqi Fu, Reiya Horii, Takuji Narumi, , and Kai Kunze.
+"Exploring Collective Physiology Sharing as Social Cues to Support Engagement in Online Learning."
+In 20th International Conference on Mobile and Ubiquitous Multimedia (MUM 2021), December 5–8, 2021_